Faculty & Research

 - Please note the following IU Travel Reimbursement Policy: Travelers (employee and non-employee) will have 60 days from the return date of their trip in which to submit travel reimbursement claims.
 Reimbursements submitted after this 60 day period will be considered taxable income.
 After 120 days from the return date of the trip, there will be no reimbursement.

-- Tammi Duzan compiles and distributes TWIB, a weekly calendar of events of interest to Biology faculty, staff and students.
-Email Tammi event announcements—Ph.D. defenses, seminars, and journal clubs—when you want them to appear in TWIB.
+- This Week in Biology (TWIB) is a weekly list of events of interest to Biology faculty, staff, and students.
+Email event announcements—Ph.D. defenses, seminars, and journal clubs—to firstname.lastname@example.org at least a week in advance of the event to have them posted on the online calendar and in the TWIB.

 - Visit the Biology main page to see upcoming events, and Biology's events calendar for a comprehensive listing of events.

 - You can also email biotalk to request announcements be forwarded to the departmental email distribution lists.

 - Faculty may contact Jeremy Bennett concerning all aspects of personnel management, including recruitment, hiring and discharge, benefits including medical and paid family leave, and visa applications, etc.